BF3RM/VEManager/README.md

 ## Youtube Tutorial Series
 https://www.youtube.com/watch?v=QYPJ4MNQbos&list=PLqlU85EO4crIPxk10YXiKDXE67lU-dM4m

+If you have questions contact IllustrisJack#5355 on Discord.

 ## Config Options (Shared/Config.lua):
 	A number of features can be switched on/off from the config file located at Shared/Config.lua